greenelab/phenoplier_manuscript/manuscript.md

 We propose PhenoPLIER, a polygenic approach that infers how groups of functionally-related genes influence complex traits, and how pharmacological perturbations affect these genes' activity to exert their effects.
-The approach maps both gene-trait associations and drug-transcriptional responses into a common representation for a joint analysis.
+The approach maps both gene-trait associations and drug-induced transcriptional responses into a common representation for a joint analysis.
 For this, we integrated more than 4,000 gene-trait associations (using TWAS from PhenomeXcan [@doi:10.1126/sciadv.aba2083]) and transcriptional profiles of drugs (LINCS L1000 [@doi:10.1016/j.cell.2017.10.049]) into a low-dimensional space learned from public gene expression data on tens of thousands of RNA-seq samples (recount2 [@doi:10.1016/j.cels.2019.04.003; @doi:10.1038/nbt.3838]).
 We used a latent representation defined by a computational approach [@doi:10.1038/s41592-019-0456-1] that learns recurrent gene co-expression patterns with certain sparsity constraints and preferences for those that align with prior knowledge (pathways).
 This low-dimensional space comprised features representing groups of genes (gene modules) with coordinated expression across different tissues and cell types.
-When mapping gene-trait associations to this reduced expression space, we observed that diseases were significantly associated with gene modules expressed in relevant cell types, such as hypothyroidism with T cells and thyroid, corneal endothelial cells with keratometry measurements, hematological assays on specific blood cell types, plasma lipids with adipose tissue, and neuropsychiatric disorders with brain cell types.
+When mapping gene-trait associations to this reduced expression space, we observed that diseases were significantly associated with gene modules expressed in relevant cell types, such as hypothyroidism with T cells and thyroid, corneal endothelial cells with keratometry measurements, hematological assays on specific blood cell types, plasma lipids with adipose tissue, and neuropsychiatric disorders with different brain cell types.
+Moreover, since we rely on a large and heterogeneous RNA-seq dataset, we were also able to identify modules associated with cell types under specific stimuli or disease states.
 We replicated gene module associations with cardiovascular and autoimmune diseases in the Electronic Medical Records and Genomics (eMERGE) network phase III [@doi:10.1038/gim.2013.72].
-Moreover, we performed a CRISPR-screen to analyze lipid regulation in HepG2 cells and observed more robust trait associations with modules than with individual genes, even when single genes known to be involved in lipid metabolism did not reach genome-wide significance.
+Furthermore, we performed a CRISPR screen to analyze lipid regulation in HepG2 cells and observed more robust trait associations with modules than with individual genes, even when single genes known to be involved in lipid metabolism did not reach genome-wide significance.
 <!-- Since our approach incorporates groups of genes associated with a phenotype instead single genes, it was also more robust in finding meaningful gene module-trait associations, even when individual genes involved in lipid metabolism did not reach genome-wide significance in lipid-related traits. -->
 Compared to a single-gene approach, our module-based method also better predicted FDA-approved drug-disease links by capturing tissue-specific pathophysiological mechanisms linked with the mechanism of action of drugs (e.g., niacin with cardiovascular traits via a known immune mechanism), suggesting that modules may provide a better means to examine drug-disease relationships than individual genes.
 Finally, exploring the phenotype-module space also revealed stable trait clusters associated with relevant tissues, including a complex branch involving lipids with cardiovascular, autoimmune, and neuropsychiatric disorders.
-In summary, instead of considering single genes associated with different complex traits, PhenoPLIER incorporates groups of genes that act together to carry out different functions in specific cell types, and this improves robustness to detect and interpret genetic associations.
+In summary, instead of considering single genes associated with different complex traits, PhenoPLIER incorporates groups of genes that act together to carry out different functions in specific cell types.
-The approach can aid future endeavors focused on identifying potential drug targets for complex disease phenotypes.
+This improves robustness to detect and interpret genetic associations, and here we show how it can prioritize alternative and potentially more promising candidate targets when important single gene associations are not detected.
+The approach represents a conceptual shift in the interpretation of genetic studies, and has the potential to extract mechanistic insight from statistical associations to enhance the understanding of complex diseases and their therapeutic modalities.

 ## Results